IT21 - Lump Sum Payments (Redundancy/Retirement)

 What tax relief is available?

-On your first redundancy or retirement payment, the higher of the following will be exempt from tax:
+On your first redundancy or retirement payment, the following exemptions may apply to you:

 - Basic Exemption